 Be sure NOT to secure the hutch completely with plastic.
 Plastic is not a breathable material and therefor if you completely secure the whole hutch with plastic you will also eliminate the ability for your rabbit to get fresh air and risk possible suffocation. also if the plastic is too close to the mesh you risk your rabbit eating it and becoming sick.

 You can also put some more rabbit hay inside the hutch for extra warmth.

-Don’t feel like you have to only stick to what is listed above.
+Don’t feel like you have to stick to our guidelines.
 The general rule of thumb for protecting your rabbit is if you see a problem arise, think about the cause of the issue and find a solution for your problem.
-This guide is not to deter you from owning and raising rabbit, but to educate you so you may raise the healthiest and happiest rabbits possible by protecting them from harsh weather conditions.
+This guide is not to deter you from owning and raising a rabbit, but to educate you so you may raise the healthiest and happiest rabbits possible by protecting them from harsh weather conditions.

-Now that you know how to weatherproof your rabbit hutch, why not checkout some of our top rated rabbit hutches for all weather.
+Now that you know how to weatherproof your rabbit hutch, why not check out these great examples of outdoor rabbit hutches.

 - 4 Useful Techniques